 USFWS Final CAR Recommendations USACE Response 5.
 Develop a complete mitigation plan to compensate for direct and Concur.
-See indirect habitat impacts in consultation with the Service and other mitigation plan state and federal natural resource agencies during final feasibility presented in planning, and implement mitigation construction concurrently with FIFR-EIS. - project construction.
-Concur.
-6. Include language in the project's first Project Cooperation Agreement (or similar document) specifying the responsibility of the local-cost Concur. sharer to provide operational and construction monitoring, and maintenance funds for mitigation features.
-7 Coordinate PED planning of project features with the Service and Concur. ' other Federal/State resource agencies and provide 30 days for review.
-Concur.
+See indirect habitat impacts in consultation with the Service and other mitigation plan state and federal natural resource agencies during final feasibility presented in planning, and implement mitigation construction concurrently with FIFR-EIS.
+6 Include language in the project's first Project Cooperation Agreement Concur (or similar document) specifying the responsibility of the local-cost Concur. sharer to provide operational and construction monitoring, and maintenance funds for mitigation features.
+7. Coordinate PED planning of project features with the Service and Concur. other Federal/State resource agencies and provide 30 days for review.
 8. Avoid impacts to state and federal lands.
 If not feasible, coordinate Concur. with affected agencies until construction of that feature is complete and prior to any subsequent maintenance.
-9. If mitigation lands are purchased for inclusion within a National Concur.
-Wildlife Refuge (NWR), those lands must meet certain requirements; a general summary of some of the requirements is provided in Appendix A. 10.
+Conque Wildlife Refuge (NWR), those lands must meet certain requirements: Concur. a general summary of some of the requirements is provided in Appendix A. 10.
 If applicable, a General Plan should be developed by the Corps, Concur. through coordination with the Service, and the natural resource agencies in accordance with Section 3(b) of the FWCA for mitigation lands.
-11 Initiate consultation pursuant to Section 7 of the Endangered Species Concur.
-11. Act if the proposed project features change, the status of species Concur. change, or the project is not implemented within three years of the date of our Endangered Species Act coordination.
-12. Incorporate larger, numerous openings within a diversity of locations Concur. in a risk reduction levee aimed at maintaining estuarine dependent 0110011 fishery migration.
+11. Initiate consultation pursuant to Section 7 of the Endangered Species Concur.
+Act if the proposed project features change, the status of species date of our Endangered Species Act coordination 12 Incorporate larger numerous openings within a diversity of locations Concur in a risk reduction levee aimed at maintaining estuarine dependent Concur. fishery migration.
 13. Flood protection water control structures in any watercourse should Concur. maintain pre-project width and depth to the maximum extent practicable, especially structures located in tidal passes.
-14. To the extent possible, water control structure sited in canals, bayous, Concur. or navigation channels that do not maintain the pre-project cross section should be designed and operated with multiple openings 1. within the structure.
-15. Should final surge gate structure designs reduce the cross section of Concur.
-Adams or Cow Bayous more than 50 percent, additional modeling and environmental analysis will be performed to characterize potential hydrologic and fish passage impacts and determine additional mitigation requirements.
+14. To the extent possible, water control structure sited in canals, bayous, Concur. or navigation channels that do not maintain the pre-project cross section should be designed and operated with multiple openings 15 Should final surge gate structure designs reduce the cross section of Concur Adams or Cow Bayous more than 50 percent additional modeling an d environmental analysis will be performed to characterize potential - hydrologic and fish passage impacts and determine additional mitigation requirements.